inkhive-designs/fifteen/README.txt

 Report Bugs / Theme Support
 ---------------------------

-Hanne is a relatively new theme, and could contain some hidden bugs.
+Fifteen is a relatively new theme, and could contain some hidden bugs.
 So, if you find any please report them at the following URL:

 http://inkhive.com/contact-us/